Introduction

 The main advantage is dealing with character, byte, and string literals, where we have to reject invalid escape sequences at lexing time.

-In this model, the lexer finds the extent of the token using simple grammar definitions, and then checks whether the escape sequences are valid in a separate "reprocessing" operation.
+In this model, the lexer finds the extent of the token using simple grammar definitions, and then checks whether the escape sequences are valid in a separate "processing" operation.
 So the grammar "knows" that a backslash character indicates an escape sequence, but doesn't model escapes in any further detail.

 In contrast the Reference gives grammar productions which try to describe the available escape sequences in each kind of string-like literal,